 Bologna has a number of these hidden gems that you will undoubtedly discover if you spend long enough in the city which is why I recommend spending more than one day in Bologna!

-If you have only two days in Bologna then I recommend spending them in the city itself, however, if you have three days in Bologna or even more then you can also easily use Bologna to explore other great cities in Emilia Romagna like Modena, Parma and Ravenna.
+If you have only two then I recommend spending them in the city itself, however, if you have three days or more then you can also easily use Bologna to explore other great cities in Emilia Romagna like Modena, Parma and Ravenna.

 One of the other reasons why Bologna is a great base to explore this region is that there a number of accommodation options for different levels of budget.

-If you’re after a hostel, then Dopa Hostel is a great option located in the heart of Bologna.
+Dopa Hostel — If you’re travelling solo or on a tight budget, this hostel is a great option located in the heart of Bologna.
 They offer dorms and private rooms, free breakfast and their bunk beds even have curtains for that extra bit of privacy.
-Click here to see their latest prices.
+Click here to see their availability

 Not quite what you’re looking for?
-Then click here to find the best deals for a hotel in Bologna!
+Click here to find the best hotels in Bologna!

-Are you planning a trip to Bologna?
-How long are you planning on spending in the city?
-Let us know in the comments below!
+Are you planning to visit Bologna?
+Have any questions about the city?
+Let us know in the comments!